 The ProcedureTypically, the dental crown procedure is completed in two stages.
 During the first stage, the dentist removes portions of your natural tooth's structure to accommodate the dental crown.
 Surrounding teeth may also be prepared in this way.
 An impression is made and sent to the lab, where your dental crown is created in about two weeks.
 A temporary crown will be in place between visits to ensure the most natural look and feel.
 When you return to the dentist's office, the temporary crown is removed and your new, custom dental crown is securely bonded in place.

-Explore your options for dental crowns with our friendly, experienced team.
+Explore your options for dental crowns with our friendly, experienced dental team in Aurora.
 Call to schedule your visit at our Aurora dental office.